open-craft/xblock-group-project-v2/README.md

 In this example Group Project with two activities, Project Navigator and Private Discussions is shown.
 Activity 1 is composed of three stages, Activity 2 is composed of two stages.
 Some stages have stage components - even smaller building blocks, varied by stage type.
-Project Navigator have most of the Project Navigator available.
+Project Navigator includes most of the child blocks that are available for it.

-Typical Group Project contains several activities, each of which have multiple stages XBlocks.
+Typical Group Project contains several activities, each of which has multiple stages.
 In addition to that, Group Project Navigator is a required component, so if it is omitted Group Project XBlock will display validation errors in Studio and will display an error message in LMS and Apros.
 Also, Navigation View is a required component of Project Navigator, so any correct Group Project XBlock will contain at least Project Navigator with Navigation View in it.

-Activities act as a larger chunks of group project by combining stages into a logically bound units.
+Activities act as larger chunks of group project by combining stages into a logically bound units.
 Grading happens at activity level.

 Each stage represents single group project step - getting acquainted with the team, familiarizing with the task,